xnorcode/Shopping-Cart/README.md

-# SHOPPING CART ANDROID APP
+# MVP EXAMPLE - SHOPPING CART ANDROID APP

 ShoppingCart app is an sample that demonstrates how the MVP architecture works